Geonovum/IMX-LineageModel/Inleiding.md

 Data retrieval is according to the information model of the semantic layer.
 Data retrieval will optionally include metadata about the lineage (provenance) of the data.

-This document specifies the lineage model used and the mechanism introduced in [[WAU-Metadata]] to relate the lineage data as metadata to published data.
+This document specifies the lineage model used and the mechanism introduced in [[IMX-Metadata]] to relate the lineage data as metadata to published data.

 ### Scope